 Faculty Excellence Grants

-- Fall funding: The fall round of proposals are due from Deans on March 12, 2020.
-Faculty will be notified by the end of April and the funding will begin in September 2020.
-These grants will need to be spent by June 30, 2021.
+- Round 1 - Submitted in the spring: The call for proposals comes out in early February and proposals are due from Deans on March 12, 2021.
+Faculty will be notified by the beginning of May and the funding will begin in July 2021.
+These grants will need to be spent by June 30, 2022.

-- Spring funding: For spring, the announcement will come out at the end of September and proposals will be due from the Deans on November 6, 2020.
+- Round 2 - Submitted in the fall: The call for proposals comes out at the end of September and proposals will be due from the Deans on November 5, 2021.
 Faculty will be notified by early December and the funding will begin in December.
-These grants will need to be spent by June 30, 2021 (~6 months).
+These grants will need to be spent by June 30, 2022 (~6 months).

 Proposals will be evaluated by the impact on the individual’s scholarly activity and career, and align with the goals in MSU’s Strategic Plan.

 Examples of activities include, but are not limited to the following: